• Home

 Ingredient Notes

-• Granulated sugar and light brown sugar- I use a mixture to get added moisture.
+• Granulated Sugar and Light Brown Sugar- I use a mixture to get added moisture.
 You could use all granulated sugar but the cake will be slightly drier.
+Don't use all light brown as it will cake the cake too dense.

 • Cornstarch and Water- This is an eggless cake so this mixture helps bind everything together.